Volunteer Code of Conduct and Policies

 • Weapons are not allowed on site.

-• At the signs of any conflict, please call the floor manager.
+• At the signs of any conflict, please call a floor manager and do not attempt to manage the conflict yourself.

 • Please wear close-toed shoes and clothing that is easy to move around in.